hangoon-p/futcal-for-scriptable/README.md

 It is a forked script of @thejosejorge 's origina
 I added a few tiny modification for personal use.

-* Add a option to set date format
+* Add an option to set date format
 * Improve Korean translation

 Rest of them, it is all same with original.